Halloween isn’t just a day — it’s an entire month of fun!

 1315 Peachtree Street Northeast | Atlanta

 Compete with some of the best at their virtual pumpkin carving contest!
-Or take part in some of their awesome kid-friendly classes like, Minecraft: Spooky Villages, Design and Build a Virtual Haunted House, or Lego Challenges: Spooky Scenes, and more.
+Or take part in some of their awesome kid-friendly classes like, making folded bats, Design and Build a Virtual Haunted House, or Lego Challenges: Spooky Scenes, and more.
 Such a great way to have a socially distant October.

 Wild Rumpus Halloween Parade